Native Civic Power Initiative

 (Maidu)

-National leader in Native voter education, census, and civic engagement with experience at the National Congress of American Indians and the Native American Rights Fund.
+National leader in Native voter education, census, and civic engagement- Co-leader for the national Native Counts Coalition.

 Michelle Macuar Sparck Aspect Ratio 318 243